grafana/tempo/docs/design-proposals/2023-05 vParquet3.md

 To execute TraceQL queries it is necessary to know which attribute is assigned to which spare column.
 Since the assignment of spare columns to specific attributes changes over time, it is necessary to store this information for each block.

-Tempo stores metadata about each Block in the meta.json file.
+Tempo stores metadata about each Block in the `meta.json` file.
-The schema of this file can be extended such that it contains the assignment information:
+The schema of this file will be extended such that it contains the assignment information:

 ```go
 {